wurstscript/wurstscript.github.io/_doc/tutorials/wurstbeginner/introductionp2.md

 The terrain map is used read-only by wurst, meaning that wurst never edits or saves over that file.
 This is nice because it means you can edit the terrain in the world editor and the code in vscode at the same time.

-When you execute `buildmap` in vscode, the output mapfile - based on the terrain and wurst.build files, including all of your compiled code - is generated into the `/_build` folder.
+When you execute the `buildmap` task in vscode, the output mapfile - based on the terrain and `wurst.build` file, including all of your compiled code - is generated into the `/_build` folder.

 It's this which you can use to release and distribute your map online.

-The `runmap` command functions similar, however the map is named __WurstRunMap.w3x__, get copied into your warcraft maps folder and wc3 gets run with the appropriate arguments to run the map.
+The `runmap` command functions similar, however the map is named __WurstRunMap.w3x__, gets copied into your warcraft maps folder and Warcraft III gets executed with the appropriate arguments to run the map.
+Use this command to test your map.

-It's this which you can use to release your map online.

 One other cool feature is that wurst will automatically import contents of the `imports/` directory into the built mapfile.
 This can be convenient for quickly adding a model file for use in a spell, for example.
+The folder paths inside the imports folder will be retained.

 If you want to use the imported resources inside the terrain map, copy the built mapfile from the `/_build` folder over to the project's root.
 Open it with the World Editor, and save it, clearing wurst's generated code.
 Now you'll have a terrain map with imports, which is also suitable as a starting point for the wurst editor.